helenapeng/portfolio/README.md

 <div class="container">
 	<main class=>
-		<h2 id="sec1">Typography</h2>
+		<h2>Helena Peng</h2>
 		<p>My name is Helena Peng and I am a student in the Class of 2025 at the University of Rochester.
-I am a Business Information Systems and Digital MEdia Design major and this is my portfolio.</p>
+I am a Business Information Systems and Digital Media Design major and this is my portfolio.</p>
 	</body>

 </html>